-Beef and Eggplant Curry recipe featured by Gretchen McKay in the Pittsburgh Post Gazette
+Beef and Eggplant Curry recipe featured in the Pittsburgh Post Gazette

-Beef and Eggplant Curry recipe featured by Gretchen McKay in the Pittsburgh Post Gazette
+Beef and Eggplant Curry recipe featured in the Pittsburgh Post Gazette

 We are thrilled to have one of our family's favorite recipe featured in the Pittsburgh Post Gazette by Gretchen McKay, Food Editor.
 Many thanks to my mom for generously sharing her authentic South Indian recipe for all to enjoy. 💝